Matthiasklaasse/AssemblyOS/readme.md

 #### Usage:

-1. Ensure you have the necessary assembler tool installed on your system.
-2. Modify the `assemble_bin` function in `assembler.py` to specify the command for assembling your bootloader code.
-3. Run `python assembler.py` to assemble the bootloader code and generate the boot image.
+1. Run `python assembler.py` to assemble the bootloader code and generate the boot image.
-4. The assembled boot image (`bootimage.iso`) will be saved in the root directory.
+2. The assembled boot image (`bootimage.iso`) will be saved in the root directory.

 ### `assemble_server.py`